 - Cost: $140 billion — for the first 9 trips

 While a lot of the technology has changed since the 1960s, and costs have almost certainly dropped over the past 60 years, projecting future costs should consider some from the past.
 As such, the cost of the Apollo Program and its nine manned missions to the moon is a good starting point.

-The U.S. government spent — independent of infrastructure costs — $23.6 billion on manned spaceflight from 1959 to 1973.
-Taking that as 1973 dollars, that’s roughly equivalent to a little over $140 billion in 2019 dollars, or about $9 billion a year.
-Which, as far as government costs go, is not really all that much.
-For comparison, that would be about 3.4% of the total 2018 federal budget, and as an annual cost would require increasing outlays by about 0.2%.
+The U.S. government spent–independent of infrastructure costs–a whopping $23.6 billion on manned spaceflight from 1959 to 1973.
+Taking that as 1973 dollars, that’s roughly equivalent to a little over $157 billion in dollars today, or about $9.3 billion a year.

 Cost To Go To Space, Come Back and Go Again